aksHolt/Experimentation/README.md

 # Experimentation

-Learning Python 3 by myself.
+Learning Python 3 and Git by myself.